Water quality and ecosystem health

 The Environmental Protection (Water) Policy 2009 seeks to achieve the objective identified by the Environmental Protection Act 1994—to protect Queensland's waters by an integrated management program while allowing for development that is ecologically sustainable.

-The department monitors ecosystem health in rivers, estuaries and coastal areas throughout the eastern coast of Queensland.
+The Queensland Government and other parties (e.g. science providers, regional NRM bodies, local government) monitor ecosystem health in rivers, estuaries and coastal areas throughout the eastern coast of Queensland.
 In addition, the department regulates industries through licensing waste outputs into waterways.

 Read more about the department's involvement: